-Healthy eating isn't rocket science — just remind yourself of the obsolete food pyramid or the healthy-eating plate that's been stuck in your head since elementary school.
+Healthy eating isn't rocket science — just remind yourself of the obsolete food pyramid or the wholesome plate that's been stuck in your head since elementary school.

-All you have to do is fill your plate with fruits, veggies, legumes, lean meats and seafood, low-fat dairy and unsaturated fats.
+All you have to do is fill your meal plan with fruits, veggies, legumes, lean meats and seafood, low-fat dairy and unsaturated fats.
 Tweak your diet to focus on these healthy foods and you'll reap the results.

 Here are all the benefits of eating healthy and why you should ditch the processed stuff for whole foods.

-The World Health Organization estimates that over one-third of the deaths worldwide are caused by cardiovascular disease (CVD) — and most of those deaths are preventable with lifestyle modifications, including diet.
+The World Health Organization estimates over one-third of the deaths worldwide are caused by cardiovascular disease (CVD) — and most of those deaths are preventable with lifestyle modifications, highlighting the importance of a balanced diet.

 You see, an unhealthy diet leads to the factors that put you at risk for CVD, such as hypertension, type 2 diabetes and obesity.
 CVD is not a disease that sneaks up on your body — it takes years to develop, and you just have to pay attention to signs.